 On-site wastewater reuse can reduce water use in both urban and rural households.
-At present, most homes use potable (drinkable) water for practically everything in the house and garden.
+At present, most homes use potable (drinkable) water for practically everything in the house and garden, even flushing the toilet.

-Opportunities to reuse wastewater and regulation of its treatment vary according to where you live.
-Urban households typically have a connection to a centralised, or reticulated, sewage system, whereas rural households manage their wastewater on site.
-Check with your local council or state health authority for advice on the regulations in your area.
+Opportunities to reuse wastewater, and regulation of its treatment, vary according to where you live.
+Urban households typically have a connection to a centralised, or reticulated sewage system, whereas rural households manage their wastewater on site.
+Check with your local government or state health authority for advice on the regulations in your area.

-Blackwater is water that has been mixed with waste from the toilet.
-Because of the potential for contamination by pathogens and grease, water from kitchens and dishwashers should be excluded from greywater and considered as blackwater.
+- Blackwater is water that has been mixed with waste from the toilet.
+Because of the potential for contamination by food waste, pathogens and grease, water from kitchens and dishwashers should be excluded from greywater and considered as blackwater.

 Blackwater requires biological or chemical treatment and disinfection before reuse.
-For single dwellings, treated and disinfected blackwater can be used only outdoors, and often only for subsurface irrigation.
-Check with your local council or state health department on local requirements.
+Treated and disinfected blackwater can be used only outdoors, and often only for subsurface irrigation.
+Check with your local government or state health department on local requirements.

 - reduce water bills